iris-edu-int/mustang-databrowser/README.md

 `make reboot_clear_cache location=SYSTEM`

-Log files at differewnt log levels are available and can be seen with:
+Log files at different log levels are available and can be seen with:

  * `make debug`
  * `make info`